jon-jacky/home/computing.md

   This is a picture book Marshall McLuhan made with graphic designer Quentin Fiore to popularize ideas from his earlier books.
-It is a small paperback with trippy black and white graphics on every page -- it was 1967 -- and bits of text superimposed on some pages.
+It is a small paperback with trippy black and white graphics on every page -- it was 1967 -- and bits of text on some pages.
 Some samples:

   - "The medium, or process, of our time -- electric technology -- is reshaping and  restructuring  patterns of social  interdependence  and  every